Hitler Oath: Reichswehr oath

-The original oath called the Reichswehreid came into effect on 14 August 1919, shortly after Reichspräsident Friedrich Ebert had signed the Weimar Constitution for the German Reich.
-The Treaty of Versailles limited the Reichswehr to a total of 100,000 men.
+The original oath called the Reichswehreid came into effect on 14 August 1919, shortly after Friedrich Ebert had signed the Weimar Constitution for the German Reich.
+The Treaty of Versailles limited the to a total of 100,000 men.

 From 1919 to December 1933

-In January 1933, when Adolf Hitler was appointed Reichskanzler and the Enabling Act and Gleichschaltung came into effect, the military oath changed again.
+In January 1933, when Adolf Hitler was appointed and the Enabling Act and came into effect, the military oath changed again.